 In vitro 3D cell culture techniques have been widely employed for decades in cancer research.
 Compared to conventional 2D cell culture systems, the 3D microenvironment recapitulates the cell–cell and/or cell–matrix interactions and enables mimicking the genuine conditions observed in tumor tissues.
 However, 3D system formed only by cancer cells and homotypic cell–cell interaction does not emphasize the importance of heterotypic cross talk and may display different phenotypes.
 We have recently developed a novel 3D system combining cancer cells and stromal fibroblasts to better mimic in vivo heterogeneous tumor microenvironment and its native and stiff desmoplastic reaction.

 Fibroblasts are major components of tumor stroma.
 Stromal fibroblasts are involved in regulating tumor progression by eliciting soluble factors, ECM/remodeling enzymes 10, 11 and exosomes.
 Additionally, Stromal fibroblasts play a part in drug resistance and tumor recurrence 16, 17.
 Our multicellular 3D spheroid system can be utilized to explore molecular mechanisms of tumor-stromal interactions and to address drug resistance and tumor recurrence.
-Stromal fibroblasts, or CAF, are primarily derived from activated local quiescent fibroblasts and recruited circulating bone marrow mesenchymal stem cells (MSC), which undergo in situ differentiation into CAF in tumor tissue 33-35.
+Stromal fibroblasts, or CAF, are primarily derived from activated local quiescent fibroblasts and recruited circulating bone marrow mesenchymal stem cells (MSC), which undergo in situ differentiation into CAF in tumor tissue 37-39.

-.
 In the current study, we used skin fibroblasts to create multicellular 3D spheroid model.
-However, other type of fibroblasts, for example, mesenchymal stem cells (MSC)-derived fibroblasts (MSC-DF), also work in a very similar way as skin fibroblasts to regulate tumor cell 3D spheroid formation 30.
-MSC-DF can be generated from murine bone marrow MSC, which are enriched by culturing bone marrow mononuclear cells in MesenCult® medium supplemented with MSC Stimulatory Supplements (#05502; StemCell Technologies, Vancouver, Canada) for 10-day with periodic medium changes.
+However, other type of fibroblasts, for example, mesenchymal stem cells (MSC)-derived fibroblasts (MSC-DF), also work in a very similar way as skin fibroblasts to regulate tumor cell 3D spheroid formation 34.
+MSC-DF can be generated from murine bone marrow MSC, which are enriched by culturing bone marrow mononuclear cells in MSC cell culture medium for about 10-day with periodic medium changes every 3 days.
 These MSC are characterized as CD73+/CD105+/Lin-.
-MSC are subsequently cultured with complete DMEM (Invitrogen, Carlsbad, CA) for an additional 2 weeks to differentiate into fibroblasts, which are characterized as -SMA+/Vimentin+/FSP-1+ cells 32.
+To differentiate MSC into fibroblasts, MSC are subsequently cultured with complete DMEM for an additional 2 weeks.
+MSC-DF are characterized as -SMA+/Vimentin+/FSP-1+ cells 36.
 MSC-DF can be important tumor regulators.
-Because a fraction of CAF in many types of solid tumors are differentiated from recruited circulating MSC released from bone marrow 32, MSC-DF can be promising targets.
+Because a fraction of CAF in many types of solid tumors are differentiated from recruited circulating MSC released from bone marrow 36, MSC-DF can be promising targets.
 They are also much easy to be therapeutically manipulated or targeted before they are recruited to tumor tissues and differentiated into CAF.
 Thus, our 3D model offers an ideal system to study and test not only cancer cells, but also different fractions/subpopulations of CAF.
-It should be noted that we used human melanoma cells and mouse fibroblasts cell co-culture model for the formation of 3D spheroids.
-It indicates that molecules required for cell–cell communications work cross-species.
-We expect that human fibroblasts can also regulate human melanoma cells to form 3D spheroids.
+The method for 3D spheroids formation is straightforward as detailed in the Protocol.
+The critical steps include using serum-free medium for co-culture; applying right ratio of fibroblasts: tumor cells; and utilizing right culture plate for co-culture.
+The potential limitations of our method is that the formation of 3D spheroids is largely cancer cell line-dependent.
+Our spheroid formation protocol may require optimization of ratio between fibroblasts and cancer cells if different cancer cell lines are employed.
+It should be noted that we used human melanoma cells and mouse fibroblasts cell co-culture model for the formation of 3D spheroids, because it is much easy to create GOF or LOF cells in mouse fibroblasts for study of role of a molecule or signaling pathway in regulating tumor spheroid formation.
+The capability for human melanoma cells and mouse fibroblasts to form spheroids indicates that molecules required for cell–cell communications work cross-species.
+We have recently tested co-culture of human fibroblasts with human melanoma cells and found that human fibroblasts can also regulate human melanoma cells to form 3D spheroids.